-As part of the contract, Stone Group provide Durham with two onsite engineers, who process, deliver and install all the hardware as it arrives onto site.
+As part of the contract, Stone Group take on the Lenovo warranty provision on behalf of the university, providing Durham with two, Fully Lenovo Trained onsite engineers, who process, deliver and install all the hardware as it arrives onto site.
 They are also responsible for hardware upgrades and fixes of anything hardware related from cable management to replacing a suite of PCs in a teaching lab, to help reduce the burden on the university’s IT teams.

 Stone also takes care of their IT Asset Disposal (ITAD) requirements, responsibly disposing of the kit they no longer use.
 Pete said: “Prior to Stone looking after our recycling, we worked with various other suppliers, which cost us a great deal of money.
 When we started working with Stone, the recycling was part of our contract, and is totally free.”

 Stone Group has an award-winning, WEEE compliant recycling facility that guarantees end-of-life IT assets are recycled securely, and with the good of the environment in mind.
 Stone wipe all data-bearing equipment via a data-erasure process that matches the same standards as the MOD, to ensure customers are protected against data breaches and provide peace of mind it is in compliance with GDPR.
 In addition, Stone Group offer rebates for equipment that can be recycled and re-used – this means the client can use that income on any new project.
 In Durham’s case, this money went towards paying for one of the on-site Stone engineers.